jewelrecalde/WD-Seatwork-Bar/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project: The Project is to Re-design the website of Aria's Bolthole Bar
-- Whats the purpose
+- Whats the purpose: The purpose is to make the website more appealing and easier to navigate for future clients.
-- What are key components
+- What are key components: The key compoments are Events, Gallery, Menu, About us
-- What technology used and how it is used
+- What technology used and how it is used: The technology used for this website are HTML, CSS, & JS

 ### Key Components
 <!-- TODO: List of Key Components -->